edsoncunha/chunked-file-upload-csharp/README.md

 ### Testing

-* Generate a large file with random data
+Generate a large file with random data:

     dd if=/dev/urandom of=file.tmp bs=1M count=1024 #creates a 1GB file